-The human entity that is Jane-and-Jerry started 32 years ago today, right around this time in fact (it’s 7:30 a.m.), and it didn’t start on time because it was early in the morning for a family that liked to sleep in on the weekends.
+The human entity that is Jane-and-Jerry started 35 years ago today, right around this time in fact (it’s 7:30 a.m.), and it didn’t start on time because it was early in the morning for a family that liked to sleep in on the weekends.
 So Jane stood there at the front door of a sleeping Long Island house, rapping lightly.

 Our dog, Whiskey, was too old to care enough to bark.
-She heard Jane’s soft knocking, shambled into the foyer – Jane remembers this, looking through the front door window at the old black dog – sniffed at the air, and shambled back to bed.
+She heard Jane’s soft knocking, shambled into the foyer – Jane remembers this, looking through the front door window at the old black dog – sniffed at the air, and went back to bed.
 A few minutes later, my sister Tonette, who lived on the ground floor, not far from the front door, let my soulmate in, and ran upstairs to wake my lazy ass up.

 “There’s a girl here to see you,” she said, emphasizing the ‘you’ as if the girl had somehow gotten the wrong address.

 It wasn’t supposed to be a date.
 A week earlier the news broke that Simon and Garfunkel were playing a free concert in Central Park.
 Jane, me, and the other kids on the college newspaper staff universally decided that we could not miss this historic event a mere train ride away.

 Unbeknownst to me, she went to each of our friends and told them to do what they want, but to leave us (Jane and I) out of it.

 So, it was a date, but I was the last person to know.
-We pulled into Penn Station, walked all over town, went to the Dakota, stood in the place where John Lennon had been shot just months before, shared a moment of silence; walked down 42nd street, saw my first transvestite (“You sure that wasn’t a woman?”
+We pulled into Penn Station, walked all over town, went to the Dakota, stood in the place where John Lennon had been shot just months before, probably cried a little; walked down 42nd street, saw my first transvestite (“You sure that wasn’t a woman?”
 I asked, and Jane, city wise, just patted my arm).

-She had manipulated this, and at the twilight hour, as Mayor Ed Koch was introducing Paul Simon and Art Garfunkel to 500,000 people on the great lawn, I was falling into a spell that has held me ever since.
+She had manipulated this.
+And at the twilight hour, as Mayor Ed Koch was introducing Paul Simon and Art Garfunkel to 500,000 people on the great lawn, I was falling into a spell that has held me ever since.